 Required documents

 All required documents must be completed and signed before creating STCs.
-Upload the documents in the Online Services when you submit your STC application.
+Upload the documents in the System Registry when you submit your STC application.

 All photos must include time and date metadata and geolocation at the installation site.
 On-site attendance evidence should also include the face of the installer.
 Serial number photos must also show the serial number on the product itself.